 Multi-tasking can be very advantageous when trying to get the most use out of the time you have.
-However, in a setting where mistakes can have major repercussions, it’s important to understand there is a time for multiple tasks at once, and a time where one singular task requires your undivided attention.
+However, in a setting where mistakes can have major repercussions, it’s important to understand there is a time for multiple tasks at once and a time where one singular task requires your undivided attention.
 For example, when you’re preparing a patient’s medication, you shouldn’t also be going over your notes from a separate patient.
 You want to get the most out of your time, but patient care takes priority here.

 Take your breaks

-Especially as a new nurse, you might be inclined to make a good impression by skipping your breaks in order to help out.
+Especially as a new nurse, you might be inclined to make a good impression by skipping your breaks to help out.
 Sure, there are times when you’ll need to skip a break to attend to a critical matter, but don’t feel bad for taking your breaks on a normal day.
 They are there for a reason.
-It’s important to have a few minutes to recharge in order for you to adequately do your job from there on out.
+It’s important to have a few minutes to recharge for you to adequately do your job from there on out.

 The most important thing to do in regards to managing your time is to find what works for you.
 Just because something works for your colleague, doesn’t mean it will work for you.
 Find your stress reliever; find out how you can balance your work with the rest of your life.
 Find out how you can manage your time as a nurse.